ZoyaAysha/Sheild-Insurance-Codebasics/README.md

 A comprehensive Power BI dashboard for Shield Insurance that tracks key business metrics including total revenue and customers.
 It features interactive views to analyze performance by sales mode, age group, policy, and city.
 The dashboard supports informed decision-making through dynamic filters, trend analysis, and visual insights into customer demographics and revenue growth.

-A business intelligence dashboard built to help Shield Insurance monitor and analyze key performance indicators across revenue and customer data.

 This project enables the insurance team to:

-Track daily and monthly revenue and customer growth
+- Track daily and monthly revenue and customer growth

-Segment performance by sales mode, age group, policy, and city
+- Segment performance by sales mode, age group, policy, and city

-Analyze customer behavior and settlement patterns across demographics
+- Analyze customer behavior and settlement patterns across demographics

-View growth indicators with arrows and color codes for easy interpretation
+- View growth indicators with arrows and color codes for easy interpretation

-Display a last refresh date for data transparency
+- Display a last refresh date for data transparency

 Tools Used: Power BI, DAX, Power Query

 This dashboard empowers stakeholders to make timely, data-driven decisions by transforming raw data into actionable insights.

--